-^{1.} Sales exclude VAT and fuel.
+1. Sales exclude VAT and fuel.
 Sales change shown at constant rates.

-^{2. &#}x27;Adjusted' operating profit excludes exceptional items and amortisation of acquired intangibles, change shown at constant rates.

-^{3.} We have amended the definition of our retail free cash flow APM in order to provide a more consistent and predictable view of free cash flow generated by the core retail operation.
-It now excludes cash flows from business acquisitions and disposals, investments in joint ventures and associates, cash flows from the sale or buyback of property, and other exceptional cash flows.
+- 2. Operating profit before exceptional items and amortisation of acquired intangibles.
+Change shown at constant rates. - 3.
+We have amended the definition of our retail free cash flow APM in order to provide a more consistent and predictable view of free cash flow generated by the core retail operation.
+It now excludes cash flows from business acquisitions and disposals, investments in joint ventures and associates, cash flows from the sale or buyback of property, and other exceptional cash flows. - 4.
+The share base used in adjusted diluted EPS in the prior year is restated to capture the full impact of the share consolidation which followed the sale of our businesses in Thailand and Malaysia, as if it took place at the start of the 2020/21 financial year.
+As such, this metric is presented on a basis other than in accordance with IAS33.